Financial Aid Main Menu

 Terms and Conditions of Award

 It is especially important that you understand the conditions of your awards and your responsibility as a financial aid recipient.
 Our policies are explained fully in the Armstrong Catalog.
-You are required to take courses work that applies toward your declared degree objective at Armstrong.
+You are required to take course work that applies toward your declared degree objective at Armstrong.
 All aid will be calculated based on your degree program.
 Be sure you read and understand the conditions of your award.

 If you have any questions, please feel free to contact our office at 912-344-3266.